9 things I would change about Croatia (if it were up to me)

 Even with all the potential in Croatia, owning a business can be a money pit.
 In most cases, you’ve got to work extraordinarily hard just to keep the business in the black.
 Being prosperous is much harder to achieve.

 In the end, the cost and risk deter people from ever opening a business.
 Fewer entrepreneurs means fewer jobs and more people relying on the government to make ends meet.

 There are 3 changes that could certainly help make it easier and cheaper to own a business in Croatia.

 - Make it cheaper to open one.
 Croatia currently allows citizens to open companies inexpensively using the START program, which is a good step in the right direction.
-Everyone else has to go to a notary and shell out 3.000 kuna or more.
+Everyone else has to go to a notary and shell out around 400 or more euros.

 - Change the requirement on foreign ownership.
 If you are a non-EU national and wish to open a company and gain residence in Croatia, you must hire 3 full-time Croatians.
 Not all businesses need 3 full-time workers.
 Some only need 1, some none at all.
 I understanding the desire to create jobs for Croatians, but this steep requirement serves as a deterrent from foreign investment.

 - Reduce doprinosi.
 When your company pays a freelancer or an employee, you must pay doprinosi (contributions) on top of the net salary, which includes pension, taxes and health insurance.
 This can add an additional 40% on top of the salaried amount.
 As a result, companies hire fewer people and some will pay their people in cash under the table.
 Lowering doprinosi, specifically the taxes portion, would make it more affordable for companies to hire help, and therefore grow their businesses.